Noelli117/Noelliprivate/Sharing is caring/README.md

 Primary oscillator modulated by two percussive envelopes Addition of high-frequency noise burst for initial "click" Tanh distortion for subtle harmonic enhancement
-Smart use of envelope modulation ratios (9x and 2x) for authentic drum behavior
+Smart use of envelope modulation ratios (9x and 2x) for drum behavior

 2.Snare Drum (\snare):